squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 }}}
 Requests coming from 10.0.0.1 will be allowed immediately because there are no user requirements for that host.
 However, requests from 10.0.0.2 will be allowed only after the ident lookup completes, and if the username is in the set kim, lisa, frank, or joe.

+=== Using Proxy Authentication ===
+Another option is to use proxy-authentication.
+In this scheme, you assign usernames and passwords to individuals.
+When they first use the proxy they are asked to authenticate themselves by entering their username and password.

+In Squid this authentication is handled via external processes.
+For information on how to configure this, please see [[SquidFaq/ProxyAuthentication]].

+== Do you have a CGI program which lets users change their own proxy passwords? == [[mailto:orso@brturbo.com|Pedro L Orso]] has adapted the Apache's ''htpasswd'' into a CGI program called  [/htpasswd/chpasswd-cgi.tar.gz chpasswd.cgi].

 == Common Mistakes ==
 === And/Or logic ===
 You've probably noticed (and been frustrated by) the fact that you cannot combine access controls with terms like "and" or "or."
 These operations are already built in to the access control scheme in a fundamental way which you must understand.

- * '''All elements of an ''acl'' entry are OR'ed together'''.
+ * '''All elements of an ''SquidConf:acl'' entry are OR'ed together'''.
- * '''All elements of an ''access'' entry are AND'ed together''' (e.g. ''http_access'' and ''icp_access'')
+ * '''All elements of an ''access'' entry are AND'ed together''' (e.g. ''SquidConf:http_access'' and ''SquidConf:icp_access'')

 For example, the following access control configuration will never work: